ibm-cloud-docs/vsrx/securing-host.md

   ufw enable
   ```

-For {{site.data.keyword.vsrx}} versions prior to 18.4, the rules must also allow for multicast communication.
+For {{site.data.keyword.vsrx}} versions running with the newer architecture, the firewall rules must allow for multicast communication.

 In some cases, troubleshooting operations may require disabling the firewall for access to public repositories.
 In these cases, you should work with IBM Support to understand how to proceed.
 {: note}